yoloh3/PG/paper/readme.md

 ============
 Intro book

 Currently work
 ==============

 ## Book

 0. CMOS VLSI Design: A Circuits and Systems Perspective
 - Book for Power gating project

 ## Question

 - Header or footder: Headers better for gate leakage reduction, but ~ 2X larger

 ## My read paper:

 3. Nasirian2016 - Traffic-Aware Power-Gating Scheme for Network-On-Chip

 - Reading from 14-Jul-2017

 - Have slide

 - Main/Key contribution:
 	+ Điều khiển tín hiệu power-gating dựa trên ước tính thống kê của traffic inter-arrivel times.

 - Check:
 	+ Predictor function and inter-arrival times monitor blocks are used in offline stage and can be removed in run time implementation.
 	+ Architecture for every port in a mesh topology

 - Limitation:

 7. Matsutani2008 - Run-time power gating of on-chip routers using loo

 - Reading from 23-Jul-2017

 - Main contribution:
 	+ Sleep controll method based on look-ahead routing để phát hiện sự xuất hiện của 2 package trước (hop ahead), so to hide wake-up delay and reduce the short-term sleep.

+15. Chen and Pinkston - 2012 - NoRD Node-Router Decoupling for Effective Power-gating of On-Chip Routers

+- Reading from Aug-2-2017

+- Main contribution: NoRD (Node-Router Decoupling) - a novel approach that provides `separate power-gating bypass` to  decouple `the node’s ability for transferring packets` from `the status of the router`.

 ## Other reader:
 4.  v